Skimmed milk: Terminology

-In the UK milk is sometimes still delivered by milkmen, it can delivered on the doorsteps by a milkman in the early hours of the morning in glass pint bottles with the colour printed foil lid indicating the milkfat content.
+In the UK, milk is sometimes still delivered on the doorsteps by a milkman in the early hours of the morning in glass pint bottles with the colour printed foil lid indicating the milkfat content.
 Whole milk had plain silver foil, semi-skimmed milk had silver foil with red stripes and skimmed milk silver foil with a blue checker pattern.

 In the United States, milk is marketed primarily by fat content and available in these varieties: